klam2k20/To-Do/README.md

 ## Overview

 This is a responsive To-Do App created with ReactJS.
 The app has the fundamental CRUD functionalities to create, update and delete tasks.
-It utilizes React-Redux to handle app state, Framer motion for simple animations, and Hot Toast for informative toast messages.
+It utilizes React-Redux to handle app state, Framer motion for simple animations, Hot Toast for informative toast messages, and local storage to store tasks in between sessions.

 ## Getting Started